dhairya-1105/AI-Sales-Agent/README.md

   Manages customer orders, stores product information, and generates order confirmations with unique IDs.

 - *Rapid Pipeline Response*:
-  Optimized for voice conversations with a <1s response time for speech-to-text, LLM inference, and text-to-speech.
+  Optimized for voice conversations with a <2s response time for speech-to-text, LLM inference, and text-to-speech.

 ---

 ## Architecture

 1. *AI Engine*:
-   - Built using LlamaIndex's Groq LLM, offering contextual and conversational intelligence.
+   - Built using LlamaIndex's Groq LLM, specifically llama-3.3-70b-versatile, the agent contextual and conversational intelligence.
    - Supports synchronous and asynchronous operations with low latency.

 2. *Product Catalog Retrieval*: